 One of the most important outcomes of the Polar Bear book was the establishment of the Information Architecture Institute. in 2002 as the eventual outcome of Louis Rosenfeld and Christina Wodtke inviting a group of colleagues to the Asilomar Conference Grounds in Monterey, California.
 The list of Board members of the IAI over the years is impressive.
 Among the resources supported by the IAI is the excellent Journal of Information Architecture which is a peer-reviewed journal.
 A very good sense of the scope of information architecture can be found in ‘Building an Information Architecture Checklist‘ by Laura Downey and Sumit Banerjee in the Fall 2010 issue.
 The Institute has also developed a very good collection of resources, though this is currently under redevelopment in a migration to a new CMS.
 The references are still listed in an Excel spreadsheet.
 There has been an Annual IA Summit since 2000.
 The IA Summit is organized by an all-volunteer committee drawn from the greater Information Architecture community, and is produced with the support of the Association for Information Science & Technology.
 Videos of the presentations at the 2016 IA Summit are available.

 Although all this IA activity looks to very much US-located and supported there is a strong European IA community which is focused around the annual EuroIA conference.
-The 2017 conference takes place in Stockholm.
+The 2018 conference takes place in Dublin.
 On a global scale there is a WorldIA day each year.

 The IAI Resources Library is very comprehensive but there are a few references that I have found useful over the years in introducing clients and colleagues to the practice of information architecture.
 These include